dotnet/fsharp/DEVGUIDE.md

 ## [Optional] Install the Visual F# IDE Tools  (Windows Only)

-At time of writing, the Visual F# IDE Tools can only be installed into Visual Studio "Next" (aka "Dev15") releases.
+At time of writing, the Visual F# IDE Tools can only be installed into Visual Studio "Next" releases.
 The new builds of the Visual F# IDE Tools can no longer be installed into Visual Studio 2015.

-You can install VIsual Studio "Next (aka "Dev15") from https://www.visualstudio.com/en-us/downloads/visual-studio-next-downloads-vs.aspx.
+You can install VIsual Studio "Next" from https://www.visualstudio.com/en-us/downloads/visual-studio-next-downloads-vs.aspx.

-**Note:** This step will install a VSIX extension into Visual Studio "Next" (aka "Dev15") that changes the Visual F# IDE Tools components installed in that VS installation.
+**Note:** This step will install a VSIX extension into Visual Studio "Next" that changes the Visual F# IDE Tools components installed in that VS installation.
 You can revert this step by disabling or uninstalling the addin.

-For **Debug**:
+For **Debug**, uninstall then reinstall:

-1. Ensure that the VSIX package is uninstalled.
-In VS, select Tools/Extensions and Updates and if the package `Visual F# Tools` is installed, select Uninstall
+    VSIXInstaller.exe  /a /u:"VisualFSharp"
-1. Run ``debug\net40\bin\VisualFSharpVsix.vsix``
+    VSIXInstaller.exe /a  debug\net40\bin\VisualFSharpFull.vsix

-For **Release**:
+For **Release**, uninstall then reinstall:

-1. Ensure that the VSIX package is uninstalled.
-In VS, select Tools/Extensions and Updates and if the package `Visual F# Tools` is installed, select Uninstall
+    VSIXInstaller.exe  /a /u:"VisualFSharp"
-1. Run ``release\net40\bin\VisualFSharpVsix.vsix``
+    VSIXInstaller.exe /a  release\net40\bin\VisualFSharpFull.vsix

 Restart Visual Studio, it should now be running your freshly-built Visual F# IDE Tools with updated F# Interactive.